eclipse-cdt-cloud/vscode-trace-server/README.md

 ### Stopping the Trace Server

-Use the `Trace Server: stop or reset` command to kill both processes, stopping the server.
+Use the `Trace Server: Stop or Reset` command to kill both processes, stopping the server.
 If the server was stopped outside the application (e.g. killed), using this command will reset the known `pid` and allow to start it again.

 Note that exiting the application should automatically stop the started server if started through it.